 Robert Pinsky, former U.S. poet laureate, will read selections of his poetry on Wednesday, December 4, at Colby College in Waterville.
 The reading will begin at 8 p.m. in the Robins Room of Roberts Building.
 Pinsky will be available for a book signing following the event.

 The late Daniel Pearl of the Wall Street Journal will be honored with this year's Elijah Parish Lovejoy Award at Colby College.
 The award for his courage in pursuit of the truth will be presented at 8 p.m. on Wednesday, Nov.
 13, in Colby's Lorimer Chapel in Waterville.
 Tamara Pearl, one of Pearl's sisters, will accept the award on behalf of her family.
 The presentation will be followed by a panel discussion, "The Perils of Reporting in Wartime, Abroad and at Home," moderated by syndicated columnist David Broder.
 The public is invited.

 Members of Colby College's studio art faculty will show works in a variety of media for the annual Fall Faculty Art Exhibit at the Colby College Museum of Art in Waterville.
-The exhibit will be on view from November 9 through December 28 and the public is invited to an opening reception on Friday, November 9, from 3:30-5:30 p.m.
+The exhibit will be on view from November 15 through December 22 and the public is invited to an opening reception on Friday, November 15, from 3 to 4:30 p.m.

-Family Homecoming Weekend will be held at Colby College in Waterville Friday, October 26, to Sunday, October 28.
-Many events will be open to the public, and all are free of charge unless otherwise noted.
-Sporting events will include football and men's soccer against Bates and the women's volleyball State of Maine Championship.
+Family Homecoming Weekend will be held at Colby College in Waterville Friday, October 18, to Sunday, October 20.
+The following events will be open to the public, and all are free of charge unless otherwise noted.